 - What do I need to do to make sure I can graduate?

 - I am getting error messages when trying to register, why?

 This message is an indication that you have a hold on your account that must be resolved prior to registration.
-Please call academic services (526-6155) to find out the reason for the hold.
 Possible holds:

-- Financial hold - If you suspect that a financial hold is on your account, you can see the nature of the hold via the Portal, under recent account activity.
+- Financial hold - If you suspect that a financial hold is on your account, you can see the nature of the hold via Student Planning.
 To resolve a financial hold, please contact financial services.

 - Advisor hold - After you are advised, your advisor will lift this hold online.
 You must meet with your advisor prior to every registration.
 If the hold is still there, contact your advisor.

 - Other holds - The health center may put a hold on your account if you are missing vaccination information.
 Please follow up with the appropriate office to resolve the hold.